 The pages of the Eynsham Record are crammed with anecdotes and obituaries of local people, more or less well-known, fondly remembered or half-forgotten.
-Here is a small selection of 20th century residents, demonstrating the vast range of skills and abilities that have enhanced this parish.
+This selection of recent residents can only hint at the skills and abilities that have enhanced this parish.

 George Adams (1916-2012)